Hellas Verona vs Torino

 Hellas Verona

-Verona have had a mixed start to their 2024-25 Serie A campaign, winning and losing two games each while in 7th place with six points.
+Verona have had a mixed start to their 2024-25 Serie A campaign, currently sitting in 7th place with six points from a possible 12.
+They have won and lost two games each.
 In their most recent league outing, the Mastiffs lost 2-1 to Lazio, with all three goals scored in the opening 20 minutes.
+Casper Tengstedt's goal was sandwiched between scores from Lazio's Boulaye Dia and Valentín Castellanos.

 Torino

-A goalless draw against Leece in their last league game meant that Torino remained unbeaten after four league matches this season (DWWD).
-The Granata have drawn and won two games each (2W, 2D, 0L), leaving them in 5th place with eight points.
+A goalless draw against Lecce in their last league game ensured Torino remained unbeaten after four league matches this season, with a record of two draws and two wins.
+This form places them in 5th with eight points.

-The visitors have won their last three away games against the Mastiffs, which is their longest streak of wins on the road in the competition.
-Torino have also conceded just two goals in their last six encounters with the hosts while keeping four clean sheets in four of those games.
+The visitors have secured victories in their last three away games against Verona, marking their best away winning streak in this competition.
+Defensively, Torino has conceded only two goals in their past six encounters with Verona, achieving four clean sheets.

 Team form